ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Related work

 \section{Related work}

-There is an increasing interest in the generation of realistic synthetic data and so-called \textit{digital twins}.
-Privacy preservation and HIPAA mandates have forced researchers to look at synthetic medical data generation, particularly Electronic Health records (EHR).
-In \cite{weldon2021generation}, John et al. proposed using a federated generative adversarial network (GAN) to generate EHRs.
-The GAN was trained on real-world EHRs to generate a dataset of ``fake'' patients through synthetic data.
-Through medGAN \cite{choi2017generating}, Choi et al. demonstrated the usability of a GAN in the generation of EHRs.
-EHR-Safe \cite{yoon2022ehr} is another synthetic EHR-data generation framework that aimed to model EHR data through a sequential encoder-decoder architecture and GANs.
+The growing interest in generating realistic synthetic data and \textit{digital twins}, driven by privacy preservation and HIPAA mandates, has led to innovations in synthetic medical data generation, especially in Electronic Health Records (EHR).
+John et al.\ utilized a federated generative adversarial network (GAN) for EHR generation~\cite{weldon2021generation}; Choi et al.\ demonstrated EHR generation through medGAN~\cite{choi2017generating}; and EHR-Safe proposed a sequential encoder-decoder architecture with GANs~\cite{Yoon2023}.

-In the ECG context, there are numerous research elucidating the generation of synthetic time-series ECG records.
-Previously, dynamical models have been used to produce synthetic ECG data of adults and fetuses \cite{mcsharry2003dynamical,sameni2007multichannel}.
-The model generates a trajectory for the ECG in a three-dimensional state space.
-The model parameters can be selected to generate different morphologies for the PQRST complex and heart rate.
-This model also captures morphological variabilities in the human ECG.
-In \cite{clifford2010artificial}, Clifford et al. used an artificial vector model for generating abnormal ECG rhythms.
-The normal ECG is generated using a three-dimensional vectorcardiogram formulation, while abnormal beats are generated as perturbations to the expected trajectory.
-In \cite{Roonizi2013} a general framework was presented for morphological modeling of ECG data using signal decomposition techniques. \cite{solovsenko2021model} demonstrated simulating sinus rhythm, episodes of atrial fibrillation, and atrial premature beats in ECGs.
-These simulations again use physical models to generate synthetic abnormalities.